Well-posedness and global attractor for wave equation with nonlinear damping and super-cubic nonlinearity: Global attractor

-Now we are ready to state our main result in this section. \begin{thm} Let the assumptions of Theorem \ref{weak} hold.
-Then, the solution semigroup $S(t)$ generated by the weak solution of problem \eqref{eq1} possesses a global attractor $\mr{A}$ in the phase space $\H$. \end{thm} \begin{proof} From Lemma 4.3 and Lemma 4.5, it is clear that the conclusion is valid. \end{proof}
+Finally, our main result in this section on the existence of global attractors follows directly from Lemma \ref{le4.1} and Lemma \ref{le4.6}, and classical attractor existence theory. \begin{thm} Let the assumptions of Theorem \ref{weak} hold.
+Then, the semigroup $\{S(t)\}_{t \ge 0}$ generated by the weak solution of problem \eqref{eq1} possesses a global attractor $\mr{A}$ in the phase space $\H$. \end{thm}